LarsThunberg/Tibber-GraphQL-Example/README.md

 # Tibber-GraphQL-Example
-Some simple Client side JavaScript examples for [Tibber](https://tibber.com/) GraphQL calls without the need for a server.
+Some simple Server and Client side JavaScript/PHP examples for [Tibber](https://tibber.com/) GraphQL calls
-<br>**Note!** As the API KEY is in plain text, this script should only be published on your local computer or local server behind a firewall, and not exposed to Internet.
+<br>**Note!** As the API KEY is in plain text, the Javascript scripts should only be published on your local computer or local server behind a firewall, and not exposed to Internet.

 In all files replace THE_API_KEY with your personal Tibber API key.